fardaniqbal/copt/README.md

 ## How to test

-Run `make`.
-This will generate a `copt-test` binary, which you can run to test this library's functionality.
+Run `make check`.
+This will build and run binaries that test and verify this library's functionality.